EvictionLab/eviction-lab-website/content/eviction-tracking/new-mexico.md

 # The geography of eviction filings

 New Mexico is divided into 33 counties.
-In each, we map the number of eviction filings over the last year.
+In each, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Bernalillo County are provided by the [New Mexico Administrative Office of the Courts](https://www.nmcourts.gov/).
 Historical averages cover 2017-2019.
 2. County breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.